tartley/gloopy/documentation/intro.rst

 No issue tracker is currently maintained, but the major shortfalls as I percieve them are:

+* Some algorithmic modifiers, such as face subdivision, extrusion, stellation, do not currently work on MultiShapes.
+This is because these modifiers rely on modifying attributes of the given shape in place, such as by inserting new entries in the .faces collection.
+However, MultiShapes provide many of these attributes by using generators to form a composite stream of their children.
+I guess I ought to make all shape modifiers functional.
 * The supplied 'directional lighting' shader is broken - rotating an object does not modify the apparent illumination of its surfaces.
-* It doesn't handle texture mapped surfaces
+* No attempt is made to handle textures.
+All faces are plain colors.
-* It doesn't handle the use of multiple shaders within a single scene
+* We don't currently handle multiple shaders within a single scene.

 Thanks